What do we mean by drought-tolerant?

 I found this wildflower growing in very dry soil in the hot sun and was a good example of a drought tolerant plant.
 In addition, conifer trees were still green without watering, however most everything else was desperately dry and unable to stay green or keep leaves on its stems.
 They needed some form of regular watering to survive.

 When we say "drought-tolerant," what we want are plants and trees that:

-* Don't need a lot of watering, but needs some watering that is consistent and efficient.
+* Don't need a lot of watering, but needs consistent and efficient watering.
 This can best be achieved from a low-flow drip irrigation system with emitting line around the roots (remember, tree roots are not at the woody trunk but further out in a diameter).

-* Can tolerant compacted soil from intense heat, but benefits from turning the soil around its roots and a layer of mulch to preserve soil moisture.
+* Can tolerate compacted soil from intense heat, but also responds well from turning the soil around its roots and a layer of mulch to preserve soil moisture.